brettneese/brettneese.xyz/posts/2019-03-13/Tags- kubernetes, lab-notes, migrating-odk-to-k8s, odk.md

 My first goal is to ensure the config changes I recently made are working, so I run:

 `kubectl apply -f docker/k8s.yml`

+After a couple of seconds, I run:

+`kubectl describe pods`